plutov/pliutau.com/content/slack-stranger-bot-in-go.md

 >
 > Connecting to a random Stranger ...
 >
 > Stranger found!
-Say hello, and please be polite :wave: _Type bye to finish the conversation_
+Say hello, and please be polite.
+Type "bye" to finish the conversation
 >
 > hola!!
 >